+Several alternatives:

-- Several alternatives: - The number of smells to predict will be chosen according to the history of discoverable smells in the previous versions. - The average number of predictable smells in the previous versions of the system plus its standard deviation.
+- The number of smells to predict will be chosen according to the history of discoverable smells in the previous versions. - The average number of predictable smells in the previous versions of the system plus its standard deviation. - An "error" margin could also be included based on previous nDCG scores.